ulocate - This was initially written for use under

 command.
 It also works in Windows consoles.

-ulocate searches all subdirectories below the
+ulocate performs a case-insensitive search of all subdirectories below the

 specified starting point for any filename containing the provided string.